 📖 Ingredient notes

+- Bananas.
+Banana bread is famous for using up over ripe bananas.
 But technically, in this recipe, you can use bananas at any stage of ripeness.
 I mostly use ripe bananas with many black spots but I've also made this bread with bananas that were just beginning to get spotty.
 Bananas that have turned completely black can also be used.
+Keep in mind that the more ripe the banana, the sweeter it is and the stronger banana taste it has.

 Yes, it freezes very well.
 Once this banana bread is cooked, allow it to cool completely at room temperature on a plate or wire rack.
 Once cool, you can freeze it.